Web Design & Branding

 U.Va.
 Logo & Logo Design

-Use of official U.Va. logos, fonts and colors requires written approval from either the University of Virginia Office of Web Communications or The Collegiate Licensing Company.
+Use of official U.Va. logos, fonts and colors requires written approval from either University Communications or The Collegiate Licensing Company.
 Please email for permission.

 For information and examples of the official U.Va. logos, fonts and colors, refer to the Graphic Identity for the University Web site.
 Alterations of the official U.Va. trademarks (typography, color, shape, etc) are not permitted, without exception.